lumigo-io/lumigo-cdk-constructs/README.md

     const handler = new Function(this, 'MyLambda', {
       code: new InlineCode('foo'),
       handler: 'index.handler',
-      runtime: Runtime.NODEJS_14_X,
+      runtime: Runtime.NODEJS_20_X,
     });

     props.lumigo.traceLambda(handler, {
-      enableW3CTraceContext: true,  // <--- This parameter set to true activates the W3C TraceCntext propagation for this Lambda function.
+      enableW3CTraceContext: false,  // <--- This parameter set to false deactivates the W3C TraceCntext propagation for this Lambda function.
     });
   }
 }
 ```

-The Lumigo tracers used for ECS tracing natively use the W3C TraceContext standard, and no opt-in is necessary.

 ## How does it work?